Comprehensive Aortic Program

 - Lead extraction center

 Wellstar’s interventional cardiologists use specialized imaging and catheter-based treatments to help patients with heart conditions, and ultimately, to save lives.
-Our interventional cardiologists use highly skilled and minimally invasive therapies to stop heart attacks in patients without undergoing open-heart surgery.
+These specialists use highly skilled and minimally invasive therapies to stop and prevent heart attacks in patients without undergoing open-heart surgery.
 We also treat patients with rhythm disorders and structural heart conditions.
 These defects decrease the cardiovascular system’s ability to work correctly.

 Pediatric cardiologists provide highly specialized care for children with congenital heart defects.
 They have in-depth knowledge of genetic diseases, which are present at birth.
 Our child heart experts can evaluate and create comprehensive treatment plans for children and teenagers with congenital heart defects, arrhythmias (heart rhythm disorders), cardiomyopathies and heart failure.
 Wellstar's pediatric cardiology specialists work with a team to provide comprehensive, coordinated care, including pediatric heart surgeons and electrophysiologists (heart rhythm specialists) and occupational therapists, medical geneticists, pediatric nurses and dietitians.